Limited License Legal Technician Program in Family Law

 Important Dates and Deadlines

-Orientation for the entire program of LLLT Family Law Courses will take place in Seattle at the University of Washington School of Law on Saturday, September 19, 2015, 1 p.m. to 4 p.m.
+Orientation for the entire program of LLLT Family Law Courses is anticipated to take place in Seattle at the University of Washington School of Law on Saturday, September 17, 2016, 1 p.m. to 4 p.m.

 The final deadline to apply for a waiver with the WSBA is December 31, 2016.
 Approved waivers will expire December 31, 2018.